scalacenter/course-management-tools/README.md

 Two possible approaches can be utilized.

-#### First approach: direct changes to files in course master
+#### First approach: direct changes to files in course main

 One can apply changes directly to files in the exercise project(s) and verify correctness by running, possibly modified, tests. (run `base/test:test` in sbt).
 In most cases, any change made in a particular exercise, will have an impact on subsequent exercises.
 As such, making changes implies being able to efficiently search for occurrences of certain classes, methods and variable names.
 A very nice tool that can assist in this process is the 'Silver Searcher' (<https://github.com/ggreer/the_silver_searcher>).
 It's basically a `find`/`grep`/`awk` on steroids.

 Combined with some simple scripting, many changes can be implemented very efficiently.
-A video recording showing this approach can be viewed at: [course master editing workflow](https://www.youtube.com/watch?v=yLMPoN13eMM).
+A video recording showing this approach can be viewed at: [course main editing workflow](https://www.youtube.com/watch?v=yLMPoN13eMM).

 Of course, the (best) practice to commit often in `git` applies here.

-#### Second approach: applying changes to a linearized version of the course master
+#### Second approach: applying changes to a linearized version of the course main

-In some cases, applying changes to a linearized version of a course master repo may be easier than applying them directly on the master.
+In some cases, applying changes to a linearized version of a course main repo may be easier than applying them directly on the main.

-Suppose we have a course master repo and an empty folder that will hold the linearized version of the master repo.
+Suppose we have a course main repo and an empty folder that will hold the linearized version of the main repo.
 Suppose that these are located in folders `/lbt/FTTAS-v1.3.0/fast-track-akka-scala` and `/lbt/Studentify/as-linearized` respectively.

 The editing workflow looks as follows:

-1. Linearize the master repo: `linearize /lbt/AS-v1.2.0/fast-track-scala-advanced-scala /lbt/Studentify/as-linearized`
+1. Linearize the main repo: `linearize /lbt/AS-v1.2.0/fast-track-scala-advanced-scala /lbt/Studentify/as-linearized`
-> Note: always make sure that, when running `linearize`, the `workspace` and `index` in the course master repository is clean: any modifications in the `index` and `workspace` will not be carried over to the linearized repo.
+> Note: always make sure that, when running `linearize`, the `workspace` and `index` in the course main repository is clean: any modifications in the `index` and `workspace` will not be carried over to the linearized repo.

 2. Apply changes to the linearized repo in `/lbt/Studentify/as-linearized/fast-track-scala-advanced-scala` using git interactive rebasing (e.g. `git rebase -i --root`)
 > Note: When `git` gives you the possibility to change the commit message, **don't change it**.
 Any change to a commit message will result in `delinearize` refusing to do its job.
 Also, don't add or delete commits in the linearized repo.

 3. Test the modified exercise(s) as far as possible in the linearized git repo

-4. Apply the changes made in the previous step by delinearizing the linearized repo back on the course master: `delinearize /lbt/AS-v1.2.0/fast-track-scala-advanced-scala /lbt/Studentify/as-linearized/fast-track-scala-advanced-scala`
+4. Apply the changes made in the previous step by delinearizing the linearized repo back on the course main: `delinearize /lbt/AS-v1.2.0/fast-track-scala-advanced-scala /lbt/Studentify/as-linearized/fast-track-scala-advanced-scala`
-> Note: always make sure that, when running `delinearize`, the `workspace` and `index` in the course master repository is clean.
+> Note: always make sure that, when running `delinearize`, the `workspace` and `index` in the course main repository is clean.
 If this is not the case, modifications in the `index` and `workspace` may be silently overwritten.
-5. Run **all** tests on the master repo: `base/test:test`.
+5. Run **all** tests on the main repo: `base/test:test`.

-6. If the tests pass, commit the changes on the master repo.
+6. If the tests pass, commit the changes on the main repo.
 If they don't, reset the `git` `workspace`/`index` to the last commit that was 'ok'

 7. Repeat this process as often as necessary by repeating the process from step 2 onward.

 > Note1: consider making many 'small' changes that are delinearized and commited.
 Once a successful result is obtained, the linearized repo should be discarded, and, if desired, the sequence of commits that were made during the repetitive execution of this process can be squashed into one or a limited number of commits

-> Note2: even though the 'common' (project `common`, `project/*`) content will appear in the delinearized repo, ***don't change them in the linearized repo*** as any change will **not** be brought back to the master repo during delinearization.
-Apply such changes directly on the course master.
+> Note2: even though the 'common' (project `common`, `project/*`) content will appear in the delinearized repo, ***don't change them in the linearized repo*** as any change will **not** be brought back to the main repo during delinearization.
+Apply such changes directly on the course main.

 #### Combining approaches

 Of course, the two approaches described above can be combined repeatedly and in different combinations in a workflow.
-However, when a linearized repo exists and subsequently changes are made to the master repo, the linearized version should be discarded and re-created using `linearize`.
+However, when a linearized repo exists and subsequently changes are made to the main repo, the linearized version should be discarded and re-created using `linearize`.

 ### Selecting a particular *exercise* (sbt project)

 It is recommended to use the regular `project` and `projects` `sbt` commands.

 `projects` will list all projects in the build.
-For a course master repo, it will show project `base`, `common` and all of the exercises.
+For a course main repo, it will show project `base`, `common` and all of the exercises.

 Selecting a particular exercise or project can be done with the `project` command as shown here: